 - 2. The Cost of Credit Card Debt Will Increase

 - 3. Your Mortgage Payment May Go Up

 - 4. Other Loans Will Get More Expensive

 - 6. The Return on Your Savings Account Will Improve

 - 8. Housing Price Increases Will Continue to Slow

-The Federal Reserve recently began increasing its federal funds rate two years after slashing it to near zero in March 2020.
-After a 0.25% increase in March, the Federal Open Market Committee (FOMC) raised the rate again in early May by 0.50%.
-It's estimated that there will be five more hikes through the end of 2022.
+The Federal Reserve continues to increase its federal funds rate nearly three years after slashing it to near zero in March 2020.
+After seven rate hikes in 2022, the Federal Open Market Committee (FOMC) raised the rate again in February by 0.25% to a range of 4.50% to 4.75%.
+It's estimated that there will be more hikes throughout 2023.